Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Conclusions

 \section{Conclusions}

-In this work, we report the discovery of the first hierarchical triple RSG system, KQ Pup, consisting of an RSG (A) and two hot components (Ba+Bb) in a tight binary.
-This was accomplished by an innovative combination of several instruments and methods, some of them used in this way for an RSG system for the first time.
-We combined high-precision VLTI-GRAVITY astrometric measurements, enabled by detection of hydrogen Br$\gamma$ line in near-IR, with RV measurements, to determine orbital parameters and dynamical masses for the system.
+We report the discovery of the first hierarchical triple RSG system, KQ Pup, consisting of an outer RSG (A) and two hot components (Ba+Bb) in a tight inner binary.
+This discovery was accomplished with an innovative combination of several instruments and methods, with some of them being used in this way for an RSG system for the first time.
+We combined high-precision VLTI-GRAVITY astrometric measurements, enabled by the detection of the hydrogen Br$\gamma$ line in the near-IR, with RV measurements to determine the orbital parameters and dynamical masses of the system.
 The derived masses agree with those estimated for KQ Pup A from asteroseismology and for KQ Pup Ba from evolutionary models.
-These results give an unexpected mass ratio for the system, with Ba+Bb components being more massive than the RSG component, i.e., $M_{\rm Ba+Bb} \sim 14 \: \rm M_{\odot} $ and $M_{\rm A} \sim 9 \: \rm M_{\odot} $, making the RSG a less-massive outer tertiary in the system, despite dominating the optical light.
-Such a configuration is compatible with MESA-MIST evolutionary models, yielding an approximate age of the system of $\sim 30 \: \rm Myr$.
+These results give an unexpected mass ratio for the system, with the Ba+Bb components being more massive than the RSG component, i.e., $M_{\rm Ba+Bb} \sim 14 \: \rm M_{\odot} $ and $M_{\rm A} \sim 10 \: \rm M_{\odot} $, making the RSG a less-massive outer tertiary in the system despite it dominating the optical light.
+Such a configuration is compatible with MESA-MIST evolutionary models, yielding an approximate age of the system of $ 18.1-38.0 \: \rm Myr$.

+The astrometric and RV constraints on the wide A+B orbit also allowed us to obtain an orbital parallax of the system independent from the \textit{Gaia} trigonometric parallax.
+We found the parallax to be $\pi =1.24^{+0.05}_{-0.04}\: \rm mas$, translating to a distance of $d = 805_{-28}^{+30} \: \rm pc$, which is in agreement with the \textit{Gaia} DR3 value ($1.36 \pm 0.14 \: \rm mas$, \citealt{gaia21}).
+This is the first time that an orbital parallax has been determined for a Galactic RSG, and it is also significant for this system, as the \textit{Gaia} astrometric parallax of KQ~Pup may be affected by the orbital motion.